colleenyap/UCB-predicting-high-value-nephrologists/README.md

 * Historical CMS Open Payments activity contains meaningful predictive information about future high-value status.
-* Consulting activity, payment-type diversity, payment frequency, and other recurring engagement measures were associated with future high-value status.
+* Payment-type diversity and payment frequency showed some of the strongest individual correlations with future high-value status, while historical payment amounts were the most important features in the final Gradient Boosting model.
 * The final model achieved a **ROC-AUC of 0.8933** and identified **69.82% of actual high-value recipients** in the independent test set.